DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-rosds-quick-start.md

 Below setup is required each time ROSbot is connecting to RDS:

+RDS cloud uses [Husarnet](https://husarnet.com/) to provide low-latency, secure connection between cloud environment and physical robot.
+Husarnet is a P2P Virtual LAN network, so from your ROSbot and RDS environment point of view, they are in the same LAN network.
+That means you can execute some ROS nodes in the RDS and other ones in the physical robot.

 Connect with ROSbot through SSH or remote desktop and issue below commands:

 ```bash